AI Readiness Diagnostic

 Before you automate anything, you need to know what is actually ready.

-AI adoption in HR tends to follow one of two paths.
-The first is technology-led: a platform is selected, rolled out, and later found to produce outputs that no one trusts, on top of data that was never clean enough to use.
-The second is governance-led: the organisation understands where its HR function is under strain, where its data and workflows are genuinely fit for automation, and where premature AI adoption would create more friction than it removes.
+AI adoption in HR tends to fail in one of two ways.
+The first is technology-led: a platform is selected, rolled out, and later found to produce outputs no one trusts, on data that was never clean enough to use.
+The second is governance-led: the organisation understands where its HR function is under strain, where its data and workflows are genuinely fit for automation, and where premature adoption would create more friction than it removes.
+The AI Readiness Diagnostic takes the second path — mapping the HR operating model through an AI readiness lens, not to recommend tools, but to establish an honest picture of where the function stands and what needs to happen before meaningful AI activation is possible.

-- The business is under pressure to show AI adoption and HR has been asked to lead, without a clear view of what the function is actually ready for
+- The business is under pressure to show AI adoption, and HR has been asked to lead, without a clear view of what the function is actually ready for.

-- The board or investors are asking about AI readiness and the organisation does not yet have a coherent answer on the people and governance side
+- The board or investors are asking about AI readiness, and the organisation does not yet have a coherent answer on the people and governance side.

-- HR processes have been digitised but not yet redesigned, and the team knows that layering AI on top of the current state will not produce the expected results
+- HR processes have been digitised but not yet redesigned, and the team knows that layering AI on top of the current state will not produce the expected results.

-- A new HR leader has joined and wants a structural baseline before committing to an AI roadmap
+- A new HR leader has joined and wants a structural baseline before committing to an AI roadmap.

 How it works